Nebucatnetzer/network_inventory/README.md

    in the future and SQlite is not supported for production.

 ### Local Setup
-3. Run `make local` to create the virtual environment for developemenet http://localhost:8000 .
+3. Run `make local` to create the virtual environment for development.
    You're now all set to start developing.

 ### Docker Setup
 3. Run `make` to start the development server.
 You can access it at   http://localhost:8000 .
 You're now all set to start developing. \
    If you need to run migrations you can simply restart the Docker container.

+#### Environment Variables

+To customise the application in the Docker container you can use environment variables in the docker-compose.yml file.
+Currently the following variables are supported.

+- **DJANGO_SECRET_KEY** the secret key is mandatory, otherwise the application doesn't run.
+Make sure that it is some long random string.
+- **DJANGO_DEBUG** settings this variable to any value enables the Django debug mode.
+Make sure that you don't set it on a production server.
+- **DJANGO_SETTINGS_MODULE** the path to the settings file to use in the container.
+This requires a dotet syntax.
+The default is `network_inventory.settings.docker`.

 ## Todos
 - [ ] Create an Apache configuration